leofab86/avatar/avatar/README.md

 session would have Teachers, Classes, Students.
 User can select how many of each to model system complexity

+• Solve the django ORM query problem

+• set up django_toolbar to show in prod

 • see if you can create separate app that can bombard your ec2 server with requests to eventually use in profile app